elchinhuseynovv/solutions_repo/docs/1 Physics/2 Gravity/Problem_1.md

 4. **Discussion**: The relationship extends to elliptical orbits and other celestial bodies, making it a universal tool in astronomy.

 ---

-Let me know if you need further clarification or enhancements!